marijnh/style-mod/README.md

    Mount this module in a given document or shadow root.
 Returns an object mapping names to generated CSS class names.

+   By default, rules are defined in the order in which they are mounted, making those mounted later take precedence in case of an otherwise equal selector precedence.
+You can pass `StyleModule.lowPriority` or `StyleModule.highPriority` as second argument to explicitly move the rules above or below rules with default priority.
+Within a priority level, rules remain defined in mount order.

    This method can be called multiple times with the same root cheaply.